 The United Nations 2030 Agenda for Sustainable Development challenges all stakeholders to better integrate social, economic and environmental considerations into their work, adopting holistic approaches that leave no one behind and respect planetary boundaries.
 For the international development and humanitarian sectors, this reality challenges organizations to move beyond social and economic dimensions of sustainable development to integrate environmental and climate change considerations into their work.
 While programming in these sectors has advanced to focus on adaptation and mitigation, there has been less emphasis on the environmental consequences of daily operations.

-In partnership with the David Suzuki Foundation, the Canadian Coalition on Climate Change and Development (C4D), the Canadian Foodgrains Bank (CFGB), Aga Khan Foundation Canada (AKFC), the Atlantic Council for International Cooperation (ACIC), the Centre d’étude et de coopération internationale (CECI), and Adventist Development and Relief Agency in Canada (ADRA Canada), Cooperation Canada is supporting a research and practice initiative to support CSOs in the international development and humanitarian sectors in Canada to emerge as global leaders in environmental mainstreaming and climate-conscious operations.
+In partnership with the David Suzuki Foundation, the Canadian Coalition on Climate Change and Development (C4D), the Canadian Foodgrains Bank (CFGB), Aga Khan Foundation Canada (AKFC), the Atlantic Council for International Cooperation (ACIC), the Centre d’étude et de coopération internationale (CECI), and Adventist Development and Relief Agency in Canada (ADRA Canada), Cooperation Canada supported a research and practice initiative to support CSOs in the international development and humanitarian sectors in Canada to emerge as global leaders in environmental mainstreaming and climate conscious operations.

-Over 2020, Cooperation Canada will work to raise awareness among Canadian CSOs about environmental mainstreaming and climate-conscious operations, identify and document CSO experiences in this sphere, and consult Canadian CSOs on the barriers and opportunities for engaging in green operations.
-In addition to member engagement and data collection through surveys, focus groups and peer learning, Cooperation Canada will document good practice case studies and develop a repository of greening tools to support the sector.
-The impact of COVID-19 on the sector has shown that Canadian CSOs are prepared to innovate in the face of crisis, with many lessons also emerging from greener operations in difficult times that this study will aim to capture.
+Over 2020, Cooperation Canada worked to raise awareness among Canadian CSOs about environmental mainstreaming and climate conscious operations, identified and documented CSO experiences in this sphere, and consulted Canadian CSOs on the barriers and opportunities for engaging in green operations.
+In addition to member engagement and data collection through surveys, focus groups and peer learning, Cooperation Canada documented good practice case studies and developed a repository of greening tools to support the sector.
+The impact of COVID-19 on the sector has shown that Canadian CSOs are prepared to innovate in the face of crisis, with many lessons also emerging from greener operations in difficult times that this study captured.

 Outcomes from this project